 5. Try other devices

-If using a different browser and turning Wi-Fi on your Mac off and then on again don’t work, try a different device like an iPhone, iPad, or another Mac.
+If using a different browser and turning Wi-Fi off and then on again doesn't work, try a different device like an iPhone, iPad, or another Mac.
 If downloading is slow on those as well, you know the problem isn’t your Mac.
 It must be either your Wi-Fi router or broadband connection.

-The next step is to switch your router off and then on again.
-If that doesn’t help, try moving your Mac closer to your router if you can or repositioning your router so that it’s further away from the wall or anything else that might interfere with the signal.
+The next step is to switch your router off and then back on.
+If that doesn’t help, try moving your Mac closer to your router if you can or repositioning your router so that it’s further away from anything that might interfere with the signal.
 If none of that works, it’s time to contact your broadband provider.

 If the internet connection on the other devices works ok, the problem is with your Mac.
 Restart your Mac.